 Not to mention, naturally sweet.
 Rather than adding a lot of oil or butter, much of the moisture can come from the bananas themselves without sacrificing flavor, moisture, or fluff.

-For this reason, I usually use a cup and a half of mashed ripe banana in one loaf of banana bread, which usually equates to 4 ripe bananas.
+For this reason, I usually use a cup and a half of mashed ripe banana in one loaf of banana bread, which usually equates to 4 large ripe bananas.

 The massive amount of overripe bananas also enables you to cut down on the added sugar, which I see as a bonus.
+I like using coconut sugar, but you can also use sugar-free sweetener or cane sugar.

-Let’s bake a loaf (or twelve)!
+Now that we’ve covered the basic ingredients, letโs bake a loaf (or twelve)!

 How to Make Gluten-Free Banana Bread:

-Preheat the oven to 350 degrees F and line a 9” x 5” loaf pan with parchment paper.
+Preheat the oven to 350 degrees F and line a 9โ x 5โ loaf pan with parchment paper.

 Begin by mashing up the bananas in a mixing bowl until they reach desired consistency.
 I like leaving mine slightly chunky so that as the bread bakes, I get little pockets of rich banana flavor.